 If you own a restaurant, you understand the importance of your front of house.
 The front of house represents what customers experience at your restaurant, and customers’ impressions are key when it comes to garnering recommendations and loyalty for your business.
-From staff training to floor plans, here’s what it takes to keep your front of house restaurant staff in top shape.
+From staff training to floor plans, here’s what it takes to keep your front of house restaurant staff in top shape and manage your restaurant effectively.

 What is the ‘front of house’ in a restaurant?